Jennifer Lopez Rocks Tight ‘Juicy’ Top On The Set Of Stripper Movie ‘Hustlers’

 Jennifer Lopez fans are getting their first look at the star in character as a stripper on the set of her new movie Hustlers.
-Per Daily Mail, the stunning star was showing off her world-famous curves as she was hard at work on the project on the streets of Queens, New York, on March 27 in an over the top costume.
+Per The Daily Mail, the stunning star was showing off her world-famous curves as she was hard at work on the project on the streets of Queens, New York, on March 27 in an over the top costume.

 Candid photos from the New York set showed JLo — who got engaged to former baseball superstar Alex Rodriguez earlier this month — sporting some serious early 2000s fashion in a skin-tight black top with the word “juicy” written in silver glitter across her chest.
 The “Dinero” singer was also sporting a pair of curve-hugging dark blue jeans and a huge lilac faux-fur jacket.